gustavoalara/Touchmote-4IR/README.md

-Touchmote
+Gunmote
 ==============
-Introducing Touchmote, a Windows app to control the Windows 8 Metro interface from your couch started by Symphax and improved by Ryochan7, Suegrini and others.<br />
+Introducing Gunmote, the evolution of the Touchmote application created by Symphax and improved by Ryochan7, Suegrini, and others, now focused on using up to 4 Wiimotes on your computer as lightguns with precision and many options.

-Swipe, scroll and tap by pointing your Wiimote on your screen or HDTV.
+Aim, move, and shoot with your Wiimote at the screen or HD TV.

-Touchmote is based on the WiiTUIO project which allows data from a Wii Remote to be translated as genuine Windows touch events.<br />
+Gunmote is an evolution of Touchmote, which was based on the WiiTUIO project, which allows Wii controller data to be translated into genuine Windows touch and motion events.

-Touch position is calculated using One Wii Sensor Bar (upside or downside), 2 Wii Sensor Bar (one upside and one downside), 4 IR Leds on a square arrangement or 4 IR Leds on a diamond arrangement.<br />
+The position where the Wiimote is pointing is calculated using a Wii sensor bar (up or down), two Wii sensor bars (one up and one down), four infrared LEDs in a square arrangement, or four infrared LEDs in a diamond arrangement.

-The application is developed in primarily C# .NET 4.5 and some C++.
+The application is developed mainly in C# .NET 4.8 and some C++.

 Prerequisites